-Mexico’s new President Enrique Pena Nieto, has vowed to reduce the violence by tackling crimes like extortion and kidnapping rather than focusing on hunting down drug bosses.
+Mexico’s new President Enrique Peña Nieto, has vowed to reduce the violence by tackling crimes like extortion and kidnapping rather than focusing on hunting down drug bosses.
 The security situation however, remains problematic.
-Some parts of the country are still in virtual lock down.
+Some parts of the country are still in virtual lock down and kidnapping in particular is becoming rampant.
 Continue Reading

 Last week Apple released the Apple iPhone 5s.
 The most innovative feature of the new phone was the device’s fingerprint scanner, which was widely heralded as being the world’s first “hack proof” access point.

 It took only a few days, however, for a German hacking group to bypass the phone’s latest security feature and gain access to the device.

 The incident is the latest example that no security barrier is too great for a determined corporate spy to breach.

 As our foreign competitors step up their efforts to do whatever they can to steal our vital trade secrets, there’s never been a more critical time for American companies to implement effective industrial espionage countermeasures.